-With the 2016 Olympics right around the corner, the host Rio De Janeiro is getting a face-lift.
+Thanks to uber exciting and successful 2016 Olympics, the host Rio De Janeiro got a sweet face-lift that it rightfully deserves.
 The attention and renewed life into the city have revamped this gorgeous Brazilian gem back into a traveler’s paradise, with authentic South American vibes, affordability and increased safety.

-And the Olympics aren’t the only reason visitors should reconsider traveling to Brazil.
+And the success of the Olympics aren’t the only reason visitors should reconsider traveling to Brazil.
 The city has a lot to offer in its own right, from one of the Seven Wonders of the World to world class rock climbing to some of the best metropolitan shopping.
-There is plenty to explore in Rio De Janeiro, even though it still remains a somewhat hidden gem before its big debut next year.
+There is absolutely plenty to explore in Rio De Janeiro, even though it still remains a somewhat hidden gem.
 Check out some of the best excuses, adventures, and activities for travelers who are lucky enough to reach Rio De Janeiro.

 No trip to Rio De Janeiro is complete without visiting one of the Seven Wonders of the World, which is also one of the most iconic and famous landmarks on the globe.
 The Christ the Redeemer statue is over 125 feet tall, and has been gazing down on the city from the pinnacle of Corcovado since 1931.
 While the climb can be challenging, with 220 steep steps to reach the summit, the panoramic views as well as the thrills of seeing such an iconic figure up close are well worth the effort.

 Because of it’s popularity, be prepared to wait in line; however, you can more easily escape the crowds by visiting as early in the day as possible.
 And the view of the sun still low in the sky over the ocean isn’t one you’ll want to miss anyway.
 The first train to the mountain top leaves at 8:30 am.